Performance problems + people problems

 Daily drama

 Support requests from customers complaining about server errors asking us to fix it (immediately) are our daily reality.
-The website may suddenly return a 503 or 504 server error and when people read 'server error', they often suspect something is wrong with underlying hardware layer - something is odd with the hosting.
-In many the code hasn't been touched for months and it has been running like this for ages just fine.
-Now, suddenly an issue pops up, causing confusion and strong emotions.
+The website may suddenly return a 503 or 504 server error and when people read 'server error', they often suspect something is wrong with the underlying hardware layer โ€” something is odd with the hosting.
+In many cases, the code hasn't changed in months and ran fine until now.
+Then, suddenly an issue pops up, causing confusion and strong emotions.

-But I didn't changed anything!
+But I didn't change anything!

 Responsibility